-

 Woodcraft Folk is the co-operative movement for children and young people.
 We believe passionately in equality and co-operation and everyone is welcome to join us.

 We help children and young people to understand important issues about the world: the environment, world debt, global conflict and sustainable development.
 The work we do supports our young members to build a peaceful, fairer world, and to develop their own ideas, their self-confidence and their skills.
-We work to ensure that young people’s voices are listened to and amplified, so they can take an active role in shaping our world an
+We work to ensure that young people’s voices are listened to and amplified, so they can take an active role in shaping our world and their future.

 Every week thousands of volunteers and young people meet in school halls, community venues and a host of other places.
 There they learn about big ideas through fun activities like singing, camping, playing and debating.